6 Steps to Keep Your Mobile Wallet Safe

 1. Protect Your Smartphone or Watch

 Have a password or biometric authentication on your devices.
-Passcodes, although annoying, can protect your email, contacts, photos, and banking information.
+Passcodes, although sometimes annoying, can protect your email, contacts, photos, and banking information.
 Not a big passcode fan?
 Enable fingerprint scanning and facial recognition for safe and easy access to your device.
 Be sure to lock your phone when it’s not in use; we recommend setting your phone to lock after 2-3 minutes.

 For more information, visit our blog: 8 Tips for Creating Account Passwords